La Princesa (1778)

-La Princesa (also called Princesa, also known as Nuestra Señora del Rosario) was a Spanish frigate or corvette built at the Spanish naval base at San Blas and launched in 1778.
+La Princesa (also called Princesa, also known as Nuestra Señora del Rosario) was a warship of the Spanish Navy built at the Spanish naval base at San Blas and launched in 1778.
 She is sometimes called a frigate and sometimes a corvette.
 At the time a corvette was similar to a frigate in that both were three-masted, ship-rigged warships, but corvettes were slightly smaller and had a single deck instead of two.
 The exact specifications of La Princesa are not known.
 La Princesa was designed with storage enough to sail for a year without having to restock.

 She was built for durability rather than speed.
 Like La Favorita, a similar corvette stationed at San Blas, La Princesa was heavily used, serving for over three decades, playing an important role in the exploration of the Pacific Northwest as well as the routine work of provisioning the missions of Alta California.
 During her 1779 voyage the Princesa carried six four-pounder cannons and four three-pounders, and had a crew complement of 98.
 The Princesa carried 26 cannons in 1789 when Esteban José Martínez took control of Nootka Sound.